 The Frazetta Art Museum in East Stroudsburg, Pennsylvania, is home to the largest collection of Frazetta originals in the world.
 We are located at 141 Museum Lane East Stroudsburg, Pennsylvania.
 Please check our "Directions" page for step-by-step directions.

-The museum resides on the original 67 acres in the heart of the Pocono mountains.
+Reopened solely by Frank Frazetta Jr in 2013, the museum houses roughly 37 original oil pieces and countless pencil, pen and ink, and watercolor works; also housed are personal items such as part of his camera collection, sports equipment, easel, pallet, and much more!
+The museum resides on the original 67 acre estate in the heart of the Pocono mountains.
 Overlooking the small lake at the base of the distant mountains, your visit will be one to remember and you will look forward to returning time and time again.
 This estate is where Frank created his most iconic paintings since 1971.
-His four children were brought up on this large parcel of land in a time that the Pocono’s were still in their "honeymoon" stage- with a population under 25,000 in the early 1970’s to today totaling well over 250,000 residents.
-But the estate property has stayed in tact since the original purchase in 1971, only to be groomed and landscaped to make it as beautiful as one could imagine.
+His four children were brought up on this large parcel of land in a time that the Poconos were still in their "honeymoon" stage- with a population under 25,000 in the early 1970’s to today totaling well over 250,000 residents.
+But the estate property has stayed intact since the original purchase in 1971, only to be groomed and landscaped to make it as beautiful as one could imagine.

 The museum is unique in that the family still runs it and is more than happy to spend your visit talking about Frank, Ellie, and the artwork.
 However, we also understand that some visitors would prefer to be left alone to study, and we’re happy to let them wander off on their own-- visits are individualized to each person or group that walks through the doors.
 William Frazetta, the grandson, runs the museum on Thursdays and Fridays while Lori and Frank Jr. run the museum on Saturdays and Sundays; though in the busier months you can expect at least two or all of them to be guiding visitors around regardless of the day.